pseudograph/AshitaChatAlert/README.md

 Reads the latest file stored in ./chatlogs.

-Content whitelist: Keywords in message content to look for (e.g. holla, dem, mea).
+Content whitelist: Keywords in message content to look for (e.g. holla, dem, mea, yhoat, vahzl).
 Case-insensitive.
 Recognises superstrings such as Teleport-Holla.
 Region whitelist: Regions to accept messages from when reading /yell chat (e.g. jeuno).
 Case-insensitive.
 Recognises superstrings such as LowJeuno.

 To use: Compile, place in the folder containing the chatlogs directory and run.